pinobatch/action53/docs/file_system.md

 activity name, add the offset in the activity directory to the start address of the activity names block.

-The title can be up to 128 pixels long as defined in `vwf7.png`.
-Because the year of first publication is drawn before the author's name, it can be only 101 pixels long.
+The title can be up to 128 pixels long as defined in `vwf7.png`, or about 28 characters.
+Because the year of first publication precedes the author's name, it can be only 101 pixels long.

 Descriptions
 ------------